-Doctoral Program Standard Years Maximum Years Leave of Absence 3 years 3 years 5 years 2 years 5 years years 5 years 8 years ※4 years for 博士 (医学) 2 years
+Doctoral Program Standard Years Standard Years Maximum Years 3 years 3 years 5 years 2 years 5 years 5 years ※4 years for 博士(医学) 8 years 2 years

 - 3. For the details on the classification of the subjects that are attached to the degrees to be awarded, refer to "4-1.
 Degrees" (on page 29). - 4.
 A student recognized by his / her program as a "student who has accomplished outstanding research performance" may graduate before reaching the required period of the course.
 For details, contact the Program Office or the Educational Affairs Section, Hayama.